 Peacock pheasants are monogamous and should be kept as pairs.
 Since they are such small birds, it is a good idea to keep them in their own individual pens.
-With that said, I have had Grey Peacock Pheasants do well in large aviaries with various species, and have seen similar situations at other collections.
-Peacock pheasants do not need expansive aviaries as do some pheasant species, which is a plus.
+With that said, I have had grey peacock pheasants do well in large aviaries with various species, and have seen similar situations at other collections.
+Peacock pheasants do not need expansive aviaries as some pheasant species do, which is a plus.
 Peacock pheasants have many additional pros, but they are certainly not a beginner's pheasant.
 In the wild, they are insectivores, so it is a good idea to offer captive birds mealworms.
 My peacock pheasants receive commercial diets along with a mixture of fruits and vegetables, and I have noticed that my birds at least tend to be more picky in regards to what they eat.
-The hens lay small clutches of two eggs (some species just lay one egg per clutch), though they can produce a few clutches in a given season if they do not incubate and rear their own young.
+The females lay small clutches of two eggs (some species just lay one egg per clutch), though they can produce a few clutches in a given season if they do not incubate and rear their own young.
 The chicks are very small when they hatch and may require additional attention to entice them to eat.
 This can be accomplished by adding an older chick or a chick of a different species (granted that they are not too large or going to bully the peacock pheasant chick) to the brooder, which can be removed once they are eating well.
 Once an individual has had success breeding pheasants and is familiar with their husbandry needs, then is it appropriate to venture into peacock pheasant species.
-I recommend beginning with the Grey Peacock Pheasant, as they are readily available, the most affordable, and more forgiving than other peacock pheasant species.
+I recommend beginning with the grey peacock pheasant, as they are readily available, the most affordable, and more forgiving than other peacock pheasant species.
 Each species has something special in store and it's certain that one cannot get bored by working with peacock pheasants.

 Grey Peacock Pheasant